Virtual Air Traffic Simulation Network: Air Traffic Controller clients

 On February 27, 2016, the vERAM ATC client was approved for use on the VATSIM network.
 Also created by Ross Carlson, the client aims to replicate the real-world ERAM system used in many US ARTCC facilities.

 On July 18, 2020, the vatSys ATC client was approved for use on the VATSIM network.
 Created by Jake Saw, the client aimed to replicate the real-word TAAATS system used in Australia, but is now modelled off the Eurocat/TopSky systems.
 It features an advanced profiling system which "means that the look and feel of the client can be adjusted with a simple few clicks".

+As of October 9, 2023, VRC, vSTARS, and vERAM are deprecated and replaced by the Virtual National Airspace System (vNAS) suite of products.
+This software is being actively developed and utilized by all ARTCCs in VATUSA.
+CRC includes has several display types (STARS, ERAM, ASDE-X and Tower Cab) included within a single client.